dahak-metagenomics/dahak-taco/docs/walkthrus/readfilt.md

 Both of these JSON files are contained in the `goodies/` directory of the repo.

+The `read_patterns` parameter is optional and the default value is shown here.
+This pattern is used to create the download wildcard rule, so the files that make up the `read_files` keys must match that pattern or they will not be downloadable.

-To run the workflow that downloads these two read files, run taco as follows:
+To run the workflow defined by this workflow, config file, and parameters file, run taco as follows:

 Dry run first with the `-n` flag: